undead404/you-must-hear/docs/tags/bossa-nova.md

 Last updated: <time datetime="2025-10-28T08:11:49.154Z">Tue Oct 28 2025 10:11:49 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Bossa nova is a Brazilian music genre that emerged in the late 1950s, blending samba rhythms with jazz harmonies and a relaxed, intimate vocal style.
+The genre is characterized by its soft, syncopated guitar patterns and understated singing that creates a sophisticated, laid-back atmosphere.
+It became internationally popular in the 1960s, representing a modern, cosmopolitan side of Brazilian culture.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |